 With that, the Wild Swimming Brothers story began…

-Little did they know, the Hudson brothers were about to embark on a long family adventure together - one that would take them to far-flung islands, fearsome maelstroms and peaceful lochs, allowing them to raise money and awareness for important causes, whilst also spending time together in the natural world, doing something they'd always loved.
+Today, the family adventure is still going strong.
+It has taken the brothers to far-flung Croatian islands, fearsome Norwegian maelstroms and peaceful Scottish lochs, allowing them to raise money and awareness for conservation, whilst also spending time together promoting a life outdoors, doing something they always loved.

 Here’s a list of their expeditions so far:

-The boys also want to say a big thank you to some of their mighty kit and corporate sponsors, as well as a few charities they've worked in partnership with throughout the years:
+They’d also like to thank their mighty kit and corporate sponsors and the great charities they've worked in partnership with over the years: